gnclmorais/blog/_posts/2021-07-18-build-and-deploy-a-web-scraper-part-iii.md

 This tutorial relies on Heroku for the simple fact that it allows us to be abstracted from most server-side hassle and we can focus on the project at hands.
 If you have the project we’ve been building tracked with Git, this will be smooth.

 Make sure you have a Heroku account and install their [CLI](https://devcenter.heroku.com/articles/heroku-cli#download-and-install).
-Then [log in](https://devcenter.heroku.com/articles/heroku-cli#getting-started) through it so that you have access to your Heroku account through terminal commands.
+Then [log in](https://devcenter.heroku.com/articles/heroku-cli#getting-started) through it so that you have access to your Heroku account using terminal commands.

 ## Deploy your app